darkrelics/eidolon-engine/documentation/incremental-story.md

 - **Event-driven Advancement**: A polling system checks every minute for completed segments
 - **Mode Exclusivity**: Characters can only be active in one game mode at a time (MUD or Incremental)

+### Production Infrastructure

+The story system is deployed as part of the 9-stack CDK architecture:

+- **Story Stack**: Available in Incremental and Hybrid deployment modes
+- **16 Lambda Functions**: Including 12 story-related functions
+- **14 DynamoDB Tables**: 5 dedicated to story/segment data
+- **SQS Queues**: Dual queues for processing and advancement
+- **EventBridge**: 1-minute polling rule (auto-enabled when stories active)
+- **Fixed Logical IDs**: Preventing resource recreation on updates

 ## Schema Elements

 ### Story Table